 It was against this background that leading members of the Labour Party were anxious to play down the suggestion that reorganisation entailed one type of school being abolished in order to create another.
 For example: Hugh Gaitskell, the Labour Leader from 1955 to 1963, rejected the accusation that the Party's education policy meant that the grammar schools would be 'sacrificed' in a letter written to The Times in July 1958: 'It would be much nearer the truth to describe our proposals as amounting to "a grammar-school education for all" ...
-Our aim is greatly to widen the opportunities to receive what is now called a grammar-school education; and we also want to see grammar-school standards, in the sense of higher quality education, extended far more generally' (Letter to The Times, 5 July 1958).
+Our aim is greatly to widen the opportunities to receive what is now called a grammar-school standards, in the sense of higher quality education, extended far more generally' (Letter to The Times, 5 July 1958).